peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 ### toString
     public java.lang.String toString()
-Converts this value to a string.
+Converts this value to a text string.
 Returns a value compatible with this class's FromString method.

 **Overrides:**